-The Cranbrook Farmer’s Market is located near Rotary Park in downtown Cranbrook and is open in spring, summer, and fall.
+The Cranbrook Farmer’s Market is located near Rotary Park in downtown Cranbrook and is open every Saturday in spring, summer, and fall.
 Hours vary by season but it’s typically open from 10 am-1 pm.

 13. Drink coffee at the Kootenay Roasting Company

 Coffee, the true MVP of any trip, am I right?